-Agents — Core Platform
+Agents: Core Platform

 What is an Agent?

-Section titled “What is an Agent?”An agent is an independently configured LLM-powered assistant that can:
+Section titled “What is an Agent?”An agent is an independently configured, LLM-powered assistant that can:

-- Remember context — Maintain conversation history across sessions
+- Remember context — Maintain conversation history across sessions with persistent state management

 - Connect anywhere — Deploy to Telegram, WhatsApp, Discord, or web interfaces